 - About 5 minutes before the 2 hrs are up prepare the dumplings.

 - Put the self-raising flour, grated cheese, chives and baking powder in a bowl and give a little stir, add the primula and mix, then add cold water 1 tbsp at a time to bring it all together to a dough.
-It will be quite sticky (roughly 3 tablespoons of water is all that should be needed)
+It will be quite sticky (roughly 2 – 3 tablespoons of water is all that should be needed).

-- Remove the casserole from the oven and spoon the dumpling mixture on top in 4 even sized portions.
+- Remove the casserole from the oven and spoon the dumpling mixture on top in 4 or 8 even sized portions.

-- Return to the oven with the lid off and bake for 30 minutes until the dumplings are golden and firm in the middle.
+- Return to the oven with the lid off and bake for 25 – 30 minutes until the dumplings are golden and cooked.

 - Serve immediately with extra vegetables on the side.